thecredibleway/thecredibleway-com/docs/faq/questions/if-god-made-everything-what-made-god.md

 Another key aspect to understand is that God is not a material being.
 He is spirit ([John 4:24](https://www.biblegateway.com/passage/?search=John%204%3A24&version=NKJV)).
-While we can see and measure material objects, spirits are not bound by matter, energy, or time.
-This is why God cannot be subject to the same rules that govern the physical universe—like aging decay, or causality.
+While we can see and measure material objects, spirits are not bound by matter, energy or time.
+This is why God cannot be subject to the same rules that govern the physical universe—like aging decay or causality.

 The Bible often draws parallels between the *soul* and *life*, often using them as synonyms.
 Just as our soul gives life to our bodies and is not material; so too God, the giver of life, exists beyond the physical.
 Our bodies change and age